gomorpheus/morpheus-docs/_build/html/_sources/operations/usage.rst.txt

 API & CLI
 ---------

-Usage information can also be extracted via the {morpheus} API and CLI, including the ability to extract usage per Tenant.
+Usage information can also be extracted via the |morpheus| API and CLI, including the ability to extract usage per Tenant.

 ..
 NOTE:: Appropriate Role permissions for `Operations: Usage` are required to view the Usage section.